 You could buy and manage a forest yourself.
-This could set you back at least £500,000.
+This could set you back at least £1 million.
 A popular alternative is to invest through a forestry fund: for a much smaller outlay you could buy into a large and diversified forestry portfolio, run by a professional manager.

 For this kind of investment, we are required to treat you as a “professional investor”.
 So, if you're interested and want to receive more information, please complete our short online questionnaire and apply to become an elective professional investor of Wealth Club.

 If you have any questions please call us.